2821-2869 E 49th Ave rezoning application

 Why is this re-zoning just in the middle of the residential neighbourhood block?
 This will affect the type of family in the neighbourhood, block views to residential housing, and cause parking issues.

-Killarney neighbour asked 10 months ago
+Killarney neighbour asked over 1 year ago

 Thank you for the email.
 Please see the posted response for a similar question: